All / Commercial / Art / Music / Photpgraphy

 This piece wins the first place of “The 2022 Immersive Arts for Health Student Design Competition” held by Thomas Jefferson University.

-Our lighting design is made for the Massage Therapy Clinic.
-Massage achieves various balances of bodily functions by activating acupoints in different body parts to unblock the meridians, following the law of natural yin and yang balance.Considering massage therapy itself helps reduce stress and release pain, our lighting design is more focused on the decoration side of the clinic.
-In addition, we assume that patients who come to massage therapy clinics look for a relaxing and comfortable experience compared to patients who go to the hospital for treatment.
-So our goal is to create a cozy and satisfying add-on to the waiting room.
+Our lighting design was specifically crafted for the Massage Therapy Clinic.
+Massage therapy achieves various balances of bodily functions by activating acupoints in different body parts to unblock the meridians, following the principles of natural yin and yang balance.
+Given that massage therapy helps reduce stress and alleviate pain, our design focuses more on enhancing the clinic's ambiance.
+We believe that patients visiting massage therapy clinics seek a relaxing and comfortable experience, unlike those visiting hospitals for treatment.
+Therefore, our goal was to create a cozy and satisfying addition to the waiting room.

 The notion of the Japanese dry garden / zen garden (かれさんすい 枯山水) drew our interest. “枯山水 is a style of the Japanese garden.
 It creates a miniature stylized landscape through carefully composed arrangements of rocks, water features, moss, pruned trees, and bushes and uses gravel or sand that is raked to represent ripples in water.
 They were intended to imitate the essence of nature, not its actual appearance, and to serve as an aid for meditating about the true meaning of existence”.